galexrt/docker-sinusbot/README.md

 -------------------------------------------------------------------------------
 [...]
 ```

+### Editing the config file
+The config file is available in the container path `/sinusbot/config`.
+The example above mounts the `/sinusbot/config` directory to `/opt/docker/sinusbot/config`.
+After editing the `config.ini`, you need to restart the container for Sinusbot to pickup the changes.

 ### Updating the image
 Run the below command, to update the container image to the latest version: